 - Blood Knight: Downplayed.
 In her comic, she notes that walking into unknown danger was always what her mother hated most.
-Pharah, on the other hand, says it's the part she loves most.
+Pharah, on the other hand, says it's the part that she loves most.
 Beyond that, however, she's largely a consummate professional.

 - Blown Across the Room: The primary purpose of her Concussive Blast.
 It's useful for knocking opponents into pits, or knocking herself across a distance.

 - Braids, Beads and Buckskins: Her "Thunderbird"/"Raindancer" Legendary skins gives Pharah's armor a Native American theme, more specifically of Pacific Northwest cultures.
 When asked to confirm whether or not this was indicative of Pharah being half-First Nations, Jeff Kaplan stated "Thats what were driving towards.
 All the hints are there, so well see."
 Michael Chu would later confirm this is true, by stating that her father is the man she's having dinner with in the Revelations comic.

 - Canada, Eh?: Downplayed, since she doesn't appear to have spent much time there, despite being half-First Nations.
 The one time she's been depicted as visiting, there's (of course) a hockey game on.